Written by Sneha Patwari, Corporate Secretary Lead

 - LLP or LP partners and managers

-- Other authorised representative
+- Other authorised representatives

-To purchase the certificate
+To purchase the certificate:

 - Navigate to Buy Information > Information products > Certificate

-- Select Buy Now, choose ‘Certificate Confirming Registration / Incorporation of Entity’ as the certificate you want to purchase, select the appropriate entity type, and pay the fee of SGD 50.
+- Select Buy Now, choose "Certificate Confirming Registration / Incorporation of Entity" as the certificate you want to purchase, select the appropriate entity type, and pay the fee of SGD 50.

-Tip: You must log in to BizFile+ before purchasing the certificate.
+Tip: You must log in to BizFile before purchasing the certificate.
 If you are not logged in, you will not be redirected to the purchase page.

 Step 4: Download the Certificate

-Once your payment is processed, you will receive an email containing the download code for your ACRA certificate in about 15 minutes
+Once your payment is processed, you will receive an email containing the download code for your ACRA certificate in about 15 minutes.

-What is an OA (OpenAttestation) file.
+What is an OpenAttestation (OA) file?

 Final Note

-✅Company Incorporation: We handle the registration with ACRA, ensuring your company meets all the requirements for incorporation.
+✅ Company Incorporation: We handle the registration with ACRA, ensuring your company meets all the requirements for incorporation.

-✅Certificate of Incorporation Included in the package
+✅ Certificate of Incorporation included in the package

-✅Assistance in applying for a business account: We help you apply for a Statrys multi-currency business account, usable for both domestic and international transactions.
+✅ Assistance in applying for a business account: We help you apply for a Statrys multi-currency business account, usable for both domestic and international transactions.

 FAQs